-To shift from four-wheel low $4 \downarrow$ to two-wheel high $2 \uparrow$ or four-wheel high $4 \uparrow$ , the vehicle must be stopped or moving less than 5 km/h with the transmission in N (Neutral).
-The preferred method for shifting out of four-wheel low $4 \downarrow$ is to have your vehicle moving 1.6 to 3.2 km/h.
-Rotate the shift control switch to the two-wheel high $2 \uparrow$ or four-wheel high $4 \uparrow$ position.
-You must wait for the two-wheel high or four-wheel high indicator light to stop flashing and stay on before shifting the transmission into goer or releasing transmission into gear or releasing the clutch pedal.
+To shift from four-wheel low 4 ↓ to two-wheel high 2 ↑ or four-wheel high 4 ↑, the vehicle must be stopped or moving less than 5 km/h with the transmission in N (Neutral) for an automatic transmission or the clutch pedal pressed for a manual transmission.
+The preferred method for shifting out of four-wheel low 4 ↓ is to have your vehicle moving 1.6 to 3.2 km/h.
+Rotate the shift control switch to the two-wheel high 2 ↑ or four-wheel high 4 ↑ position.
+You must wait for the two-wheel high or four-wheel high indicator light to stop flashing and stay on before shifting the transmission into gear or releasing the clutch pedal.
 If two-wheel high or four-wheel high setting is selected when the vehicle is in gear and/or moving faster than 5 km/h, the two-wheel high or four-wheel high indicator light will flash for 30 seconds but will not complete the shift and the light will go back to the original setting.

-Shifting to Neutral (2 $\uparrow$ , 4 $\uparrow$ or 4 $\downarrow$ to Neutral)
+Shifting to Neutral (2[↑], 4[↑] or 4[↓] to Neutral)

 Use N (Neutral) when you plan to tow the vehicle.
-See Towing the Vehicle ⇔ 264 for towing instructions.
+See Towing the Vehicle ⇒ 259 for towing instructions.
 The vehicle must be stopped.
 To shift the transfer case into N (Neutral) with the key on position ON, do the following:

+- 1. Set the parking brake.

+- 2. Start the vehicle.

-- 1. Set the parking brake. - 2.
-Press the brake pedal and shift the transmission in N (Neutral). - Shift the transfer case to two-wheel high 2 ↑. - Rotate the shift control switch clockwise past four-wheel low 4 ↓ to N (Neutral).
+- Press the brake pedal and shift the transmission in N (Neutral), or press the clutch for vehicles with a manual transmission.

+- 4. Shift the transfer case to two-wheel high 2 ↑. - 5.
+Rotate the shift control switch clockwise past four-wheel low 4 ↓ to N (Neutral).
 Hold the switch in the N (Neutral) setting for at least 20 seconds or wait until the red Neutral indicator light stops flashing and stays on.
 The N (Neutral) red indicator light will come on when the transfer case shift to N (Neutral) is complete.

-Upon releasing the shift control switch from N (Neutral) setting, the switch will rotate to the four-wheel low $(4 \downarrow)$ setting.
-The transfer case will remain in N with red N (Neutral)

-will remain in N with red N (Neutral) indicator light illuminated until a new setting is selected.
+Upon releasing the shift control switch from NEUTRAL (N) setting, the switch will rotate to the four-wheel low (4 \(\) setting.
+The transfer case will remain in NEUTRAL with RED NEUTRAL (N) indicator light illuminated until a new setting is selected.

-- Press and hold the brake pedal and shift the transmission to R (Reverse) for 1 second, then shift the transmission to D (Drive) for 1 second to insure the transfer case is in N (Neutral).
-If the transfer case is not in N (Neutral), repeat this procedure starting at Step 3. - 6.
-Place the transmission selector lever in P (Park). - 7.
+Press and hold the brake pedal and shift the transmission to R (Reverse) for 1 second, then shift the transmission to D (Drive) for 1 second, or 1 (First) for vehicles with manual

+- transmissions and let out the clutch to insure the transfer case is in N (Neutral).
+If the transfer case is not in N (Neutral), repeat this procedure starting at Step 3. - Turn the engine off by turning the key to ACC/ACCESSORY. - Place the transmission selector lever in P (Park), or 1 (First) for vehicles that have a manual transmission. - 9.
 Turn the ignition to LOCK/OFF.

-This N (Neutral) setting is a four-wheel drive neutral, meaning the front and rear outputs of the transfer case are disengaged as in four-wheel high.
+This N (Neutral) setting is a four-wheel drive neutral, meaning the front and rear outputs of the transfer case are disengaged.
 With a disengaged transfer, there is no power flow the either axle, thus allowing towing without the driveline binding.